Runtime configuration

 my.key.2=world

-kubectl create secret generic my-secret-properties --from-file=my.properties
+kubectl create secret generic my-secret-properties --from-file=secret.properties

 In our Integration we can simply refer the properties defined in the Secret as we would do with any other property: